-The rotator cuff are four small muscles which control our shoulder stability and motion.
-These are small muscles which are easily overcome by repetitive stress, age related degeneration or a traumatic injury.
+The rotator cuff is four small muscles which control our shoulder stability and motion.
+These are small muscles which are easily overcome by repetitive stress, age-related degeneration or a traumatic injury.
 In order to guide you further, let’s answer the following questions.

 Torn Rotator Cuffs Questions

 - Why are torn rotator cuffs so common?

 - Do all torn rotator cuffs require surgery?